rohitsroch/rohitsroch.github.io/_posts/2021-04-14-call-summarization.md

 ## Previous Research Work

 Most of the early abstractive approaches were based on either sentence compression or templates to generate summaries.
-But in the recent years, we have seen a very significant advancements, thanks to the emergence of neural sequence-to-sequence models.
-Although, previously sequence-to-sequence models were based on reccurent neural networks which actually set a good benchmark and was considered as state of the art for a long time but by recently, we found that how using Transformers architecture further pushed this benchmark.
+But in recent years, we have seen very significant advancements, thanks to the emergence of neural sequence-to-sequence models.
+Although previously sequence-to-sequence models were based on recurrent neural networks which actually set a good benchmark and was considered as state of the art for a long time but by recently, we found that how using Transformers architecture further pushed this benchmark.

-Also, initially the area was mostly concerned with headline generation, followed by multi-sentence summarization on news databases (like CNN/DailyMail corpus).
-Further improvements include pointer generator networks which learns whether to generate words or to copy them from the source; attention over time; and hybrid learning objectives.
+Also initially, the area was mostly concerned with headline generation, followed by multi-sentence summarization on news databases (like CNN/DailyMail corpus).
+Further improvements include pointer generator networks which learn whether to generate words or to copy them from the source; attention over time; and hybrid learning objectives.

-During the early days of the usecase, we tried several methods just to check the baseline before we finalized the final solution.
+During the early days of the use case, we tried several methods just to check the baseline before we finalized the final solution.
 Though, these baseline methods were trained on above (CNN/DailyMail corpus) data like pointer generator network which gave poor results and was hallucinating.

 ![Pointer-Generator-Network]({{ site.url }}{{ site.baseurl }}/assets/img/posts/call-summarization/pointer-generator-network.png)